Should I Take the ACCA, CPA or the Singapore CA Qualification?

 CPA stands for Certified Public Accountant and the qualification is provided by the American Institute of Certified Public Accountants or AICPA.

-CPA exam requirements include 2 or more years of accounting experience and a bachelor’s degree in business administration, finance or accounting.
+The CPA exam requirements include two or more years of accounting experience and a bachelor’s degree in business administration, finance or accounting.
 CPA certification also requires a minimum of 150 hours of study on the core subjects.

 What is CA Singapore?